ibm-cloud-docs/watson-assistant/manage-info.md

 1. In the **Name** field, type a name for the session variable.

     As you add the name, an ID is generated for you.
 Any spaces in the name are replaced with underscores (_) in the ID.

+1. **Optional**: Add a type.
+This sets the response type of the variable.
+For more information about response types, see [Choosing a response type](/docs/watson-assistant?topic=watson-assistant-collect-info#choosing-a-response-type).
+From this field, you can also select any of the saved responses that you created.
+For more information about saved responses, see [Saving and reusing customer responses](/docs/watson-assistant?topic=watson-assistant-collect-info#saved-customer-responses).

 1. **Optional**: Add an initial value.
 This sets the starting value for the variable at the beginning of each user session.
 For example, suppose you have an assistant your customers can use to make purchases; you might initialize a *Payment due* variable with a starting value of 0, and then add to that value as the customer orders items.